NancyFx/Nancy.MSOwinSecurity/README.md

 Nancy.MSOwinSecurity
 ===================

 Enables integration with Microsoft's OWIN security middeware from the Katana project.
-This pacakge will allow you to easily access the IAuthenticationManager.
+This pacakge will allow you to easily access the IAuthenticationManager. .NET 4.5 only.

 How to use
 -